pixelPERFEXION™

 Bringing over 35 years' experience into everything we create.

-Entire contents of this website is comprised of original works created by Jack Neubart, including but not limited to photographs, digital work, musical compositions, stories, humor, poetry, and any other artistic or textual material.
+Entire contents of this website is comprised of original works created by Jack Neubart, including but not limited to photographs, digital work, musical compositions, stories, humor, poetry, and any other artistic or textual material, unless otherwise noted.

-All work Copyright ©2021 Jack Neubart and is protected under United States and International laws and treaties.
+Contents Copyright ©2025 Jack Neubart.
+All rights reserved.
+Protected under United States and International laws and treaties.

 Webmaster: Jack Neubart (building on a Weebly.com template).